collocations.org

 Leaving some fields fallow provided a natural check on insect populations.

-VERB + CHECK
+VERB + check

-act as, provide | hold sth in, keep sth in
+hold sth in, keep sth in

 You need to keep your temper in check!

-~ on
+check on

 Collocations for check - verb

-always, daily, regularly
+always, daily, periodically, regularly

-Always check that the electricity is switched off before you start. | Check the engine oil level regularly.
+Always check that the electricity is switched off before you start.

 carefully, thoroughly

-VERB + CHECK
+VERB + check

 had better, must, need to, should